BruceBuckland/SignIn-awsmhh/README.md

 # SignIn-awsmhh
 ##### Overview
-SignIn-awsmhh is an example of an AWS User Pools authentication for IOS written in Swift.
+The SignIn app is an example of an AWS User Pools authentication for IOS written in Swift.
 - "Cognito Your User Pools" login is implemented
 - Facebook and Google+ login is implemented
 - Signup, Forgot Password and Update Attributes are implemented
 - While some functions require entry of a verification code and that is implemented, if you terminate the app there needs to be a way to enter that code, and that is NOT implemented.
 - MFA (multi-factor authentication) is not implemented.
 - Supports identity linking

+MySampleApp
+- This is the source downloaded from MobileHub with most of the capabilities turned on.
+- It uses the same MobileHubHelper as SignIn does.
+The nice thing is that this means it has access to all of the capabilities of the modified MobileHubHelper, including identity linking and user pools.
+- Small changes were required to make the code work in this project.
+ - Removed some imports from the source, because I am using a bridging-header.
+ - Changed the MainViewController to make it allow "linking" (which is really just signing in a second time with a different provider)
+ - MySampleApp does not implement the SignUp Forgot Password etc in the sample app, but that would be pretty easy (I did that in the SignIn app)
+ - Changed the SignInViewController to actually log in with User Pools when you type a username and password and click signin.

 ##### Background